Skip to Content

 Why should you use a pellet stove over traditional stoves

 A pellet stove is safer and cheaper than fuel heating.
-Wood pellets can be stored throughout the year, and their construction means that they can burn for an extended time period.
+Wood pellets can be stored throughout the year, and their construction means they can burn for an extended period.

-It’s more heat for the price, and completely safe to use.
+It’s more heat for the price and completely safe to use.
 Carbon-based forms of heat can produce harmful emissions as they combust.
-Thanks to circulation, the same is not true for the use of a wood pellet stove.
+Thanks to circulation, the same is not true for using a wood pellet stove.

 See Related: Energy Conservation Techniques to Know